yanny-alt/hackbio-cancer-internship/Stage3_Pipeline_Implementation/report/Report.md

 - **Figure 5**: Upregulated genes enriched pathways.
 - **Figure 6**: Downregulated genes enriched pathways.

-## 8. Machine Learning Analysis
-### 8.1 Dataset Preparation
-The dataset was split into 70% training and 30% test data.
-Labels were assigned as "Normal" or "Tumor" for machine learning classification.

-### 8.2 Feature Selection and Dimensionality Reduction
-Using Principal Component Analysis (PCA), features were selected based on the most relevant biomarkers identified during enrichment analysis to reduce dimensionality.

-## 9. Model Selection and Training
-Random Forest was chosen for its ability to handle high-dimensional data.
-The model was trained with 500 trees and achieved high performance.

 ## 10. Model Performance
 ### 10.1 Confusion Matrix